 - Out of office trips

 Investing in well-being

-Positive workplace cultures that foster employee wellbeing – that is, both the physical health and the mental health of employees – deliver positive outcomes for individuals and the organization.
+Positive workplace cultures that foster employee wellbeing – that is, both the physical health and the mental health of employees – deliver positive outcomes for individuals and the organisation.
 Employees who report positive well-being and work-life balance enjoy positive emotional states and consider themselves more engaged, productive, and ready to face challenges.
-These organizations also report less workplace stress, fewer workplace accidents and better performance outcomes than other organizations.
+These organisations also report less workplace stress, fewer workplace accidents and better performance outcomes than other organisations.

 One study found there are five key factors that affect well being at work, and are markers of a positive workplace culture.
 These are: